wakatime/wakatime-blog/posts/56-building-a-distributed-task-queue-in-python.md

 However, the main reason:
 **Celery delayed tasks don’t scale.**

-If you use Celery delayed tasks, as your website grows eventually you’ll start seeing this error message:
+If you use Celery delayed tasks, as your website grows eventually you’ll start seeing [this error message][prefetch count]:

     QoS: Disabled: prefetch_count exceeds 65535